Ryn-Nev/toolbox/unzipper/README.md

 ---------------------------------------------------------------------------------------------------
 # Unzipper
 ==========
-A simple Python script to extract ZIP files to folders with the same name.
+A simple tool to extract ZIP files to folders with the same name.

 ## Features
 -----------